hexamite/hx19-java/README.md

 ## Roadmap

-The next update (expected in a few weeks) is a positioning calculations so that a stream of coordinates can be pushed to listening application(s).
+In the next few weeks we will add positioning calculations so that a stream of device coordinates can be pushed to listening application(s).

 Longer term (a few months) we want to provide a GUI based interface to the system that leverages these tools.